Access your Webroot AV threats on your RocketCyber dashboard

 - Enjoy the convenience of Webroot threats delivered directly to your RocketCyber dashboard!

 - If at any time you wish to revoke that token, you can delete the API credentials in your Webroot dashboard by following steps 1A-1C, then select the credential you wish to delete and click the Delete button

-- If you add new customers to Webroot and RocketCyber, you can refresh the Customer list by clicking Pull Tenants to load any new customers and map them.
+- If you add new organizations to Webroot and RocketCyber, you can refresh the organization list by clicking Pull Tenants to load any new organizations and map them.